Velu Thampi Dalawa: Insurrection

 In the aftermath of the battle at Quilon, Velu Thampi moved to the southern border of Travancore to bolster the defence at Aramboly pass located at Aralvaimozhi.
-The two mile long fortifications at the Aramboly pass were guarded by masonry walls and had around 50 artillery pieces covering the road from Palayamkottai to defend it in the event of a frontal attack from that road.
+The two mile long fortifications, built according to Euopean standards in the 1750s by the Dutch-born Travancore general, the late Eustachius De Lannoy at the Aramboly pass in response to Chanda Sahib's invasion of Travancore, consisted of masonry walls, bastions and had around 50 artillery pieces and 10,000 soldiers covering the road from Palayamkottai to defend it in the event of a frontal attack from that road.
 On 6 February 1809, a force under the Hon.
-Col. St. Leger marched from Tiruchirappalli and reached the fortified lines at Aramboly.
-On the morning of 10 February 1809, the British attacked the flanks of the fortified lines from the southern mountain and Velu Thampi fled from Aramboly.
-The British forces moved into the interior of Travancore on 17 February 1809, and were held up by Thampi's men who were entrenched in a fortified dugout in Kottar.
-These soldiers were routed by Col. McLeod and within a few days, the strategic forts of Udayagiri and Padmanabhapuram fell to the British without a fight.
-On hearing the news, the rebels at Quilon dispersed and Col. Chalmers approached Trivandrum from the North and the Hon.
+Col. St. Leger marched from Tiruchirappalli with HM's 69th Regiment, a battalion of native cavalry, 3 battalions of native infantry and a detachment of artillery and reached the fortified lines at Aramboly.
+On the morning of 10 February 1809, the British, under Major Welsh attacked the flanks of the fortified lines from the southern mountain.
+One East India company Sepoy and Captain Cunningham of the 69th Regiment were killed but the British took the fortified lines and Velu Thampi fled,.
+The British forces moved into the interior of Travancore on 17 February 1809, and were held up by around 600 Thampi's men who were entrenched in a fortified dugout in Kottar.
+These soldiers were routed by Col. McLeod, 9 guns were captured and severe casualities inflicted.
+The British lost forty nine sepoys, a native officer of the HM's 69th Regiment and Lt.
+Swayne and Capt.
+Lemo of the 13th Native infantry.
+On the 19th of February, the strategic forts of Udayagiri and Padmanabhapuram fell to the British without a fight.
+The treasury was empty, but the British captured 16 elephants, some 50,000 arms and some 100 artillery pieces including some 22-pounder cannon and an 18 inch bore mortar and gilded swords,.
+On hearing the news, the rebels at Quilon dispersed and Col. Chalmers approached Trivandrum from the North and camped 12 miles to the north of Trivandrum and the Hon.
 Col. St. Leger approached from the south, in a pincer movement.